Home > Training > SQL250: Transact-SQL for Developers

 • Old join syntax

-Now that we can use the FROM clause to define the data for our query, we need a way to select what we want to include in our results and what we want to exclude.
+Now that we can use the FROM clause to define the base table of our query, we need a way to select the rows we want to include in our results and the ones we want to exclude.
 In this module, we look at different ways we can use the WHERE clause to filter the data.

 • Introduction